MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Verify-Add-in.md

 ms.prod: mya
 ---

-## Confirm installation of the Insights Outlook add-in
+# Confirm the installation of the Insights Outlook add-in

 The Insights Outlook add-in is automatically installed for your organization when you purchase one of the plans or add-ins listed in [Plans and environments](../overview/plans-environments.md).
 Users will start to see the Insights Outlook add-in in their Outlook application automatically after a license is assigned to them.